evennia/evennia/docs/sphinx/source/wiki/Contributing.rst

 Contributing with Patches
 -------------------------

-It's recommended to use a clone repository as described above, but for small, well isolated things you are also welcome to submit your suggested Evennia fixes/addendums as
+To help with Evennia development it's recommended to do so using a clone repository as described above.
+But for small, well isolated fixes you are also welcome to submit your suggested Evennia fixes/addendums as `patches <https://secure.wikimedia.org/wikipedia/en/wiki/Patch_(computing).html>`_ if you like.
-`patches <https://secure.wikimedia.org/wikipedia/en/wiki/Patch_(computing).html>`_
-if you like.
 Depending on what fits best, post your patch to the `issue tracker <https://code.google.com/p/evennia/issues/list.html>`_ or to the